iterative/dvc.org/content/blog/2021-02-18-dvc-2-0-pre-release.md

 │ └── exp-bb55c │ 0.57462 │ 3000                   │ 2                │
 └───────────────┴─────────┴────────────────────────┴──────────────────┘
 ```

+Under the hood DVC uses Git to store the experiments meta-information.
+Straight-forward implementation on top of Git should include branches and
+auto-commits in the branches.
+This approach over-pollutes the branch namespace
+very quickly.
+To avoid this issue, we introduced Git custom references `exps`
+the same way as GitHub uses Git custom references `pulls` to track pull
+requests.
+This is an interesting technical topic that deserves a separate blog
+post.
+Below you can see how it works.

 No artificial branches, only custome references `exps` (do not worry if you
 don't understand this part - it is an implementation detail):